apache/datasketches-memory/README.md

 __TESTS:__

-* There are two types of tests: unit tests and continuous integration (CI) tests run from GitHub Actions workflows.
+* There are two types of tests: unit tests and Continuous Integration (CI) tests run from GitHub Actions workflows.
-The CI tests target the released jars and run all the unit tests against Java versions 11, 17 and 21 and three different OSs, Windows, MacOS and Ubuntu.
+The CI tests target the released jars and run all the unit tests against Java versions: 11, 17 and 21 and three different OSs: Windows, MacOS and Ubuntu.

-To run normal unit tests on the forked site:
+#### To run normal unit tests on the forked site:

 * `mvn clean test`
    * The test results can be found in `/target/test-output`

-To run javadoc on this multi-module project, use:
+#### To run javadoc on this multi-module project, use:

 *  `mvn clean javadoc:javadoc -DskipTests=true`
    *  The javadocs will be located in `/target/site/apidocs/`

-To install the jars in ~/.m2
+#### To install the jars in ~/.m2

 * `mvn clean install -DskipTests=true -Pnexus-jars`
     * The `-Pnexus-jars` is required to generage the GPG signatures.